monzo/progression-framework/frameworks/engineering/backend.md

         criteria:
           - "Provides valuable input to proposals from their team"
           - "A good boy scout - proactively improves modules, services, systems and codebases they encounter"
-          - "Contributes to the engineering hiring process (e.g. reviews technical exercises, does on-site pair programming tasks)"
+          - "Contributes to the engineering hiring process (e.g. reviews technical exercises, does pair programming tasks)"
           - "Builds simple tools or iterates existing tools for the benefit of all engineers"
           - "Encourages others to follow clean code principles"
       - level: 4